fiugd/blog/docs/_posts/2021-08-09-re-growing-object-oriented-software-vs-what-i-would-do.md

 ---
 layout: post
-title: re Growing Object-Oriented Software vs what I would do
+title: "re: Growing Object-Oriented Software vs what I would do"
 description: my reaction to a blog post reacting to OOP
 updated: 2021-08-09
 category: philosophy, practices